MAMIHLAPINATAPAI, a brief, poetic monologue

 Ten short scenes relating to the question of political exile and refugees.
 Itziar Pascual’s play focuses on reasons why people would make the difficult decision to leave their homelands and on the courage and strength of the women who were forced into exile in order to survive.
 The author was inspired to do so by stories of her own family during the Spanish Civil War.

 Each scene features two women characters, usually of contrasting ages or social class.
 Some roles could be doubled.

 10 settings, each of which may be suggested by minimal props.

-Contact Sociedad General de Autores y Editores (firstname.lastname@example.org) or translator (email@example.com)
+For performance rights, contact Jorge Sánchez Somolinos at Sociedad General de Autores y Editores (SGAE) email@example.com or translator (firstname.lastname@example.org)